 Wild deer can be seen anywhere and at any time on the estate.
-It is vital that you can control your dog when deer are flushed from the undergrowth.
-If your dog chases deer and won't respond to your call, it’s not safe to let it off the lead anywhere on the estate.
+It's therefore vital that you can control your dog if it is off the lead.
 When dogs chase deer, the consequences can be very serious.
-Apart from the stress and suffering to the deer, your dog is at risk too.
-If the deer are chased towards the road there could be an accident involving a passing vehicle.
-In this case the deer, your dog and/or a driver could be injured.
-It is better not to take the risk so, if in doubt, keep the dog on a lead.
+Apart from the stress and suffering to the deer, there's the risk of road traffic accidents which could injure the deer, your dog and the driver.
+Every year people have their cars written off due to deer being chased by dogs running out into the road.
+It's better to not take the risk so, if in doubt, keep your dog on a lead.

-There are several areas of the estate where cattle and sheep graze the landscape.
-Always adhere to any notices relating to livestock in these areas.
-Where cattle are grazing be prepared to let your dog off the lead if cattle chase it.
+There are several areas of the estate where cattle and sheep graze.
+Please adhere to any notices relating to livestock in these areas, give the animals plenty of space, and keep your dog on a short lead.